New Zealand Certificate in English Language (Academic) (Level 4)

 Delivery options and start dates

-We offer this programme with three different locations.
+We offer this programme with two different locations.

 You can also study on campus at our Auckland International Campus where this programme is offered by Future Skills due to a sub-contract arrangement.
 This option has intakes each year in February, April, July and October and will take 16 weeks of full-time study to complete.